 Your credit score is no doubt important to you.
 It can determine loan eligibility, job qualification, whether a landlord will rent to you and even security clearance eligibility for military members.
 So making sure your credit score and reports are accurate is also important.

 For this reason, the Consumer Financial Protection Bureau (CFPB) will begin to supervise credit firms as soon as September 30 according to a news release Monday.
-This marks the first time the federal government will monitor these credit companies, which include the 30 biggest industry firms and names such as Equifax, Experian and TransUnion, according to a recent Associated Press story.
+This marks the first time the federal government will monitor these credit companies, which include the 30 biggest industry firms and names such as Equifax, Experian and TransUnion, according to an Associated Press story.
 These three largest credit bureaus produce more than 3 billion consumer reports per year and serve more than 200 million Americans.

 “The CFPB has a mandate to study, make recommendations, promulgate regulations and engage in enforcement activities, where appropriate, regarding the transparency and fairness of consumer-related products and services for financial services sector, as well as certain designated non-banking industries,” Adam Levin, Chairman and Co-Founder of Credit.com, said.
 “The credit reporting industry is part of that mandate.”